daksh5555/solana_api/Instructions.md

+For the front end create a subfolder and paste  ( script, styles, and index file there ), and the folder should be inside the main project folder where the back-end subfolder is also located

  \\ All data will be fetched by API to the console screen and if not you can search to get a response in Postman, through this URL:

 http://localhost:3000/mainnet/activity?wallet_address=4UYjrT5hmMTh9pLFg1Mxh49besnAeCc23qFoZc6WnQkK&network=Solana